 More than 15 years ago, this author resigned from civil service because of "the corruption, inertia and inefficiency" in the government.
 Since then, matters have got worse.
 Selection, training and evaluation of bureaucrats have ossified.
-Sycophancy, not competence, determines upward mobility in government.
+Sycophancy, competence, not upward mobility determines in government.
 As a result, policy briefs are written awfully and laws are drafted terribly.